 Programs and Services

 Provides home-based intervention to families formed through adoption or subsidized guardianship.
-Counseling, crisis intervention and 24-hour on-call assistance help address adjustment, grief/loss resolution, attachment, educational and emotional issues.
-This DCFS-supported program provides therapeutic respite, psycho-educational and support groups, workshops, and help securing resources.
+Counseling and crisis intervention help address adjustment, grief/loss resolution, attachment, educational and emotional issues.
+This DCFS-supported program provides psycho-educational and support groups, workshops, and help securing resources.

-Community Schools operate during non-school hours and expand positive choices and opportunities for youth while achieving academic success.
+Operate during non-school hours and expand positive choices and opportunities for youth while achieving academic success.
 Tutoring, homework help, recreation, life skills, cultural opportunities and case management services are included.

 Provide expectant and new parents with education and support they need at the time of their child’s birth and during the most crucial first five years of life.
 Sessions in the home focus on providing young children experiences that foster healthy growth and development and positive parent-child interactions.
 Families also meet for activities, to socialize and attend workshops.